Compare

 What is Hydra?

 Hydra is an AI-native support platform that bundles support, CRM, automation flows, and analytics on one universal object model.
 It's built for B2B SaaS companies that have outgrown single-purpose tools and don't want to stitch together four products to run customer operations.
+Beyond resolving support, Hydra's bot doubles as an inbound AI SDR: it scores each conversation against a configurable BANT rubric, auto-qualifies or disqualifies the lead, books a meeting on your connected Calendly link mid-chat, and routes qualified leads to the right person with a context-rich handoff.

 What is Intercom?

-Intercom describes itself as "the complete AI-first customer service solution," centered on Fin — its AI agent — plus a human-agent help desk, a proactive messaging layer, and a suite of omnichannel and knowledge tools. source It is explicitly not a CRM and integrates with Salesforce or HubSpot when a CRM is required. source
+Intercom describes itself as "the complete AI-first customer service solution," centered on Fin, its AI agent, plus a human-agent help desk, a proactive messaging layer, and a suite of omnichannel and knowledge tools. source It is explicitly not a CRM and integrates with Salesforce or HubSpot when a CRM is required. source

 TL;DR

 - Hydra is one product with one universal object model.
-Support tickets, contacts, accounts, opportunities, lifecycle events, automation flows, and mini-apps live on the same schema — no cross-tool syncing, no copy-paste between dashboards.
+Support tickets, contacts, accounts, opportunities, lifecycle events, automation flows, and mini-apps live on the same schema.
+No cross-tool syncing, no copy-paste between dashboards.

-- Headline price math: Intercom at Advanced ($85/seat/month annual) × 5 seats + Fin ($0.99 × ~500 resolutions) + Proactive Support Plus ($99/month) is roughly $1,020/month before you add a CRM.
-Hydra Growth is $149/month flat with CRM, flows, mini-apps, and bot included. source (Price is a proof point, not the reason to switch.)
+- Headline price math: Intercom at Advanced ($85/seat/month annual) x 5 seats + Fin ($0.99 x ~500 resolutions) + Copilot + Proactive Support Plus is roughly $1,160/month before you add a CRM.
+Hydra Growth is $149/month flat with CRM, flows, mini-apps, and bot included. source, source (Price is a proof point, not the reason to switch.)

-- Verdict: If your real problem is "Intercom is fine, but I'm paying for three products to do one job and they don't talk to each other" — Hydra is built for exactly that.
-If your real problem is "I need the most mature, enterprise-proven support platform with the deepest app ecosystem" — stay on Intercom.
+- Verdict: If your real problem is "Intercom is fine, but I'm paying for three products to do one job and they don't talk to each other," Hydra is built for exactly that.
+If your real problem is "I need the most mature, enterprise-proven support platform with the deepest app ecosystem," stay on Intercom.

 Side-by-side: features